| VARICOSE VEINSvascular.co.nz>varicose veins See also Varicose veins -

 varicose veins they would be more common in women, but the Edinburgh vein study

+has shown that this is not the case.
 It is not known exactly why the veins change

 during pregnancy, but there are a number of possible reasons.
 Firstly, the womb and the baby will press on